 Don't just ask, ask to ask

-Every now and then, in online chat rooms I hang around in, someone pops in and says something in the lines of,
+Every now and then, in online chat rooms I hang around in, someone pops in and says something completely inappropriate in the lines of,

 Foobar123: